 Departures from the Icelandic guidelines on Corporate Governance

-The Board of Directors has notcial issued a specific written code of ethics and social responsibility for the Company as yet.
+The Board of Directors has not issued a specific written code of ethics and social responsibility for the Company.
 The Board of Directors has not established a nomination committee as it deems it not necessary.
-The chairman of the Board's day-to-day activities within the Company are exclusively related to the venture holdings in Eyrir Sprotar.

 According to the Icelandic Chamber of Commerce Guidelines the majority of Directors must be independent of the Company and its day-to-day managers.
 The majority of the Board of Directors are independent of the Company and major shareholders.
 Thordur Magnusson, Chairman and co-founder of Eyrir, holds a major share in the Company.